Jambukeswarar Temple, Trichy – Timings, Water Lingam & Travel Guide

 Fascinating Facts about Jambukeswarar Temple

-• The sanctum’s Lingam is always surrounded by water from a mysterious underground spring that refills even when drained.
+• The Lingam is always surrounded by water.

 A visit to Thiruvanaikaval Jambukeswarar Temple is not just about architecture or rituals – it’s about experiencing one of the most powerful symbols of spirituality in Tamil Nadu.
 With its connection to the Pancha Bhoota Sthalams, sacred legends, and mysterious water Lingam, this temple leaves every traveler with a sense of awe.